 - CLKDOMAIN CPU

-- CLKDOMAIN PBA
+- CLKDOMAIN_PBA

 - CLKDOMAIN PBB

 - CLKDOMAIN ALL

 Important: PBA and PBB clocks have to be less or equal to CPU clock.
 Morever, the flash wait state has to been taken into account at this point.
-If the CPU clock is over 33 MHz, the Flash controller has to be initialized with one wait state, like this flashe init (FLASH 1WS, true).
+If the CPU clock is over 33 MHz, the Flash controller has to be initialized with one wait state, like this flashc_init(FLASH_1WS, true).
 If the CPU clock speed is less or equal than 33 MHz, zero wait state is the correct setting for the flash.

-Hint: You can combine the clock domain selections with the pipe operator, CLKDOMAIN_CPU|CLKDOMAIN_PBB.
+Hint: You can combine the clock domain selections with the pipe operator, like this CLKDOMAIN_CPU|CLKDOMAIN_PBB.
 With this selection the PBA clock frequency won't be changed, but the CPU and PBB will be set up accordingly.

-6.7.3 General clocks
+9.3.3 General clocks